 What štruklji will be available?

 At least ten of this Slovenian food specialty with four or five seasonal.
 You can therefore enjoy the traditional Slovenian flavours (cheese, tarragon, buckwheat with walnuts, apple, Ljubljana štrukelj), savory (cottage cheese, chive, carrot, herbal, meat, vegetables), fruity (strawberry, raspberry, blueberry, lemon, mango with yoghurt), chocolate (milk chocolate, white chocolate with coconut, dark chocolate with orange, chocolate with banana) and some specialty ones (honey, vanilla, dried fruit, fresh cottage cheese with raisins).
-We’re also developing štruklji with tofu to enrich vegan Ljubljana offer and gluten-free with buckwheat in combination with gluten-free flour.
+We’re also developing štruklji with tofu to enrich vegan Ljubljana offer and gluten-free with buckwheat in combination with gluten-free flour (note: These štruklji are prepared with gluten-free ingredients but they are not stored or prepared in a separate facility so traces of gluten do exist.
+If you are celiac, you might better skip them.).
 To summarize: you won’t be left without Slovenian classics and we will also offer an upgraded version of our tradition with a modern touch.

 So the only real traditional Slovenian dumplings are not only cheese ones?